mal1610/GA-Projects/project_1/README_1.md

 ### CONCLUSION AND RECOMMENDATIONS

-* There is **no evidence** that lower Teacher-K12 Student Ratios will positively affect SAT and ACT outcomes as no correlation was observed for the SAT while a weak negative correlation was observed for the ACT.
+* There is **insufficient evidence** that lower Teacher-K12 Student Ratios will positively affect SAT and ACT outcomes as no correlation was observed for the SAT while a weak negative correlation was observed for the ACT.

 * There is **weak evidence** that teachers with greater experience teaching in the county and in the teaching profession will positively affect the SAT and ACT outcomes as weak positive correlations were observed for the SAT and ACT.